 Meg Ryan plays the leading lady once again in this romance about a small bookstore owner who falls for a guy on the Internet, not knowing his true identity: Joe Fox (Tom Hanks), owner of the competing bookstore chain.
 Ryan and Hanks basically set the precedent for online dating success stories.

-A very young Leo DiCaprio and Kate Winslett star in the beautifully heartbreaking 1997 film directed by James Cameron.
+A very young Leo DiCaprio and Kate Winslet star in the beautifully heartbreaking 1997 film directed by James Cameron.
 Jack and Rose fall in love aboard the Titanic before the ship meets its doomed fate.
 The movie is filled with romantic and iconic scenes that have us swooning—even after watching it for the 100th time.

 Sense and Sensibility